Should Landlords Accept a Partial Rent Payment?

 Last Updated

-Have you ever found yourself in a situation where a tenant couldn't pay their rent in full?
-While the concept of partial rent payments might seem straightforward, there's more to it than meets the eye.
+Have you ever found yourself in a situation wherein a tenant couldn't pay their rent in full?
+While the concept of accepting partial rent payments might seem straightforward, there's more to it than meets the eye.

-Imagine being a landlord and having a tenant offer to pay only a portion of their due rent, promising the rest later.
-The implications of such a situation can range from financial delays to complex legal issues.
-In this article, we'll dive deep into what partial rent payments entail, why tenants might opt for them, the legal intricacies involved, and tips on how landlords can handle them.
+Imagine being a landlord and having a tenant offer to pay only a portion of their rent due, promising the rest later.
+The implications of such a situation can range from financial hardship and delays to complex legal issues.
+In this article, we'll explore what partial rent payments entail, why tenants might opt for them, the legal intricacies involved, and tips on how landlords can handle partial rent payments.

-Furthermore, we'll uncover how platforms like Azibo can simplify and streamline the rent payment process.
-Whether you're a landlord seeking guidance or a tenant wanting to understand your rights, this guide has got you covered.
+Whether you're a landlord seeking guidance or a tenant researching your rights, this guide has you covered.

 What are partial rent payments?

-When a tenant makes a partial rent payment, they're only paying a portion of their monthly rent.
+When a tenant makes a partial rent payment, they only pay a portion of their monthly rent.
 For example, if the monthly rent is $1,000, a partial rent payment may only total $500.
 That said, a partial payment could be any amount — it doesn’t necessarily have to be half.

 Imagine this scenario: Your tenant’s rent, which is $1,000 a month, is due on the first, but they can’t pay their rent in full between the 1st and the 10th — the grace period you had set for rent collection.
 Instead, they pay $300 on the 1st and the remaining $700 on the 20th.

 As a result, their partial rent payment crosses over into late payment territory.
-Because the second half of this partial payment comes outside of the grace period you had set for accepting rent, it’s considered late, and may come with a late fee if one is outlined in the lease.
+Because the second half of this partial payment comes outside of the grace period you had set for accepting rent, it’s considered late and may incur a late fee if the lease includes one.

 Partial rent vs. late rent